naga-gaddamu/guidance-for-live-chat-content-moderation-with-generative-ai-on-aws/README.md

 ```

 This script will build the React application and update the S3 bucket and CloudFront distribution.
 This is not required at the first deployment.

+### Scripts Usage

+The scripts should be executed from the `./scripts` directory.
+Running from another path may cause issues or the scripts may fail.

 ### Moderation Guidelines